Home Maps Resources Calendar About

 5. Removal of the wood stairs and installation of a new metal spiral staircase and new electrical and accent lighting

-While the restoration was certainly needed, the new lantern room does not resemble the historic one that formerly topped the tower.
+While the restoration was certainly needed, the new lantern room does not resemble the historic one that formerly topped the tower, but it is supposed to be an homage to the tower’s original lantern room.

 Hell Gate Keepers: